Events

 Molly McGettigan Arthur Molly is a native San Franciscan.
 She is a lay sister associate with the Society of the Sacred Heart and is a great, great granddaughter of General Mariano Guadalupe Vallejo, “Californio Patron”, and General Patrick Edward Connor, “Father of Mining” of Utah.
 She works on projects of reparation with Indigenous people because of her brutal colonist/conqueror ancestral lineage and violent Catholic spiritual legacy; she calls this Decolonizing our Hearts.
 She curates Waking Up to Our Own History and EcoBirth-Women for Earth & Birth and Women's Collective Matrix

-Email Molly Arthur Molly6@pacbell.net with any questions
+Email Molly Arthur Molly6@pacbell.net with any question

 ________________________________________